MarufZak/study-logs/linux-command-line/README.md

 2. Size of file, `-size size`, which can accept more than or less then some unit.
 Units are `k` (kb), `M` (mb), `G` (gb), `c` (bytes), and others.
 For example `-size +1M` for files with size for than 1MB, or `-size -1M` for files less than 1MB.
 3. Empty files, `-empty`.
 4. And many more.

+**Operators**.

+Even though tests are powerful, we might need to make logical relations between the tests.
+For example what if we want to match files or directories with bad permissions?
+Operators help us create relations:

+1. `-and` - match the entry if both checks are true
+2. `-or` - match the entry if only any check is true
+3. `-not` - match the entry if check if false
+4. `()` - group the tests and operators together

+When no operator is specified, `-and` is assumed.
+Here is solution for problem above: `find ~ \( -type f -not -perm 0600 \) -or \( -type d -not -perm 0700 \)`.
+We use backslash to escape special meaning of parantheses in shell.
+Between `-type f` and `-not -perm 600` there is implicit `-and`.

+Also expressions might not be performed according to the operator, just like in scripting languages, where `expression1 && expression2` expression2 is only performed if expression1 is true.
+This is done for performance.